Slightly longer TL;DR version: Yes and no. You can be a Baron, but you can never be Baron XYZ.

 The scammers will also send you a coat of arms that is supposedly yours.

 In Canada, the Canadian Heraldic Authority (CHA) is in charge of granting coats of arms as well as registering foreign coats of arms.
 However, it is not illegal to use a coat of arms that isn't registered with them - yet, which means that 'Lord John Doe' could innocently put that coat of arms on his letterhead and not face consequence as long unless he keeps it away from Scotland.

 Lord of the Manor Scam

 This one has some basis in reality.
 Anyone can purchase a 'Lord of the Manor' title, which gives some small possibility of revenue stream from natural resources and abandoned land.
-It does NOT confer a title of any kind, but you might get a coat of arms, which you can get registered at the CHA.
+It does NOT confer a title of any kind, nor does it grant you a coat of arms.

 Some people have created the tradition of calling themselves Lord or Lady after purchasing one.
 However, that's 100% wrong and I hope there's going to be a crackdown at some point.